turbot/guardrails-docs/docs/getting-started/getting-started-aws/attach-policy-pack/index.md

 ## Step 1: Review bucket properties

 Check the properties of the bucket you created in [Observe AWS activity](/guardrails/docs/getting-started/getting-started-aws/observe-aws-activity).
-In that runbook you switched bucket versioning from the default (`Suspended`) to `Enabled`.
+In that guide you switched bucket versioning from the default (`Suspended`) to `Enabled`.
 <p><img alt="aws_start_3_review_bucket_versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/attach-a-policy/aws-start-3-review-bucket-versioning.png"/></p><br/>

 ## Step 2: Find and view the AWS > S3 > Bucket > Versioning control